Hujjat al-Islam: Sunni Islam

 Its first recorded use was in a Sunni context, as a title for the 11th-century theologian al-Ghazali, due to his refutations of Hellenistic-influenced philosophers and Isma'ilis.
 It was later used as a term of respect for judges.
+Unlike in Shia Islam, Hujjat al-Islam is not as commonly used in the Sunni branch of Islam.
+Hujjat al-Islam serve more as teachers and guiders for their community, rather than a scholars.
+They may also be referred to as sheikhs or imams.
+They are also in charge of providing legal fatwas on religious information.

-In the contemporary era, Egyptian Muhaddith Qadi Ahmad Shakir would confer the title "Hujjat al-Islam" to his master Muhammad Rashid Rida, upon his death.
+In the contemporary era, Egyptian Muhaddith Qadi Ahmad Shakir would confer the title "Hujjat al-Islam" to his teacher Muhammad Rashid Rida, upon his death.
 Deobandis granted this title to their leader Hanafi Maturidi theologian Muhammad Qasim Nanautavi for his debates with scholars of other religions and establishing Darul Uloom Deoband.
-In Iran there is some evidence of its application to early 20th-century Sunni scholars in imitation of the Shia usage.

 Shia Islam

-In Twelver Shia the title is awarded to scholars.
+The title of the "Hujjat al-Islam" is primarily popular in the Shia sect of Islam.
+In the Twelver Shia the title is awarded to scholars.
+Its earliest attested use, for a Shia personage, was during the Qajar period for Muhammad al-Baqir (d.
+1843).
 It was originally applied as an honorific to leading scholars, but now the use indicates a status in the hierarchy of the learned below ayatollah.